 The hands-on contest features 12 workstations which are limited to the scope of the NATEF MLR standards.
 The competition lasts nearly 4 hours.
 There is an awards banquet afterwards.

-Only school buses are permitted to park for free in the Dee Event Center parking lot.
+Only school buses are permitted to park for free.

-Any high school student or high school instructor that wants to park a personal vehicle will need to purchase a parking pass from the information booth.
+Any high school student or high school instructor that wants to park a personal vehicle will need to purchase a parking pass.